netzerohero/paralax/README.md

 Credit for the source code to: https://github.com/brentward/paralax

-Demo clearly showcases the 3-video planes available on the picocomputer's video system, using sprite and bitmapped graphics.
+Demo clearly showcases the 3-video planes available on the picocomputer's video system, using "mode-3" bitmapped graphics.
 The source offers an opportunity to learn by its example.
 Parallax bit manipulation is performed by the 6502, not the pico.

 ### Linux Tools Install: